rule

 Text 33

-Seeing him offered the Supreme Lord Krishna, the supreme Controller of the Controllers of All the Worlds, with His head His respects, gladly standing up along with His followers and the members of the assembly.
+Seeing him offered the Supreme Lord Krishna, the Supreme Controller of the controllers of all the worlds, with His head His respects, gladly standing up along with His followers and the members of the assembly.
+(Vedabase)

 Text 34

-With his acceptance of a seat with him having been of worship according the rules, spoke He with truthful pleasing words of reverence gratifying the sage:
+With him having been of worship according the rules and his acceptance of a seat, spoke He with truthful, pleasing words of reverence that pleased the sage: (Vedabase)

 Text 35